Five Book Marketing Mistakes That Kill Sales Before Launch

 While it’s important not to get paralyzed by what others are doing, understanding the competitive landscape helps you position your book effectively.

 What to do instead: Research books similar to yours on Amazon and Goodreads.
 Read reviews, both positive and negative.
 What are readers praising?
 What are they complaining about?
 Use those insights to refine your book and marketing strategy.
 Knowing where others fall short helps you highlight where your book excels.
+To see the actual keywords a competing book ranks for, I use Publisher Rocket, which pulls that data straight from Amazon so you are positioning against real numbers rather than guesses.

 When I work with ghostwriting clients, competitive analysis is part of the process.
 We look at what’s already on the shelf, identify gaps, and position the client’s book to fill them.
 A book that enters a conversation already happening in the market has a built-in audience.
 A book that ignores the conversation enters a vacuum.